Justin Timberlake and Jessica Biel Secretly Welcome Baby No. 2

 Bass also said that he's seen pictures, but wouldn't give up the name, joking, "That's a good question," adding, "Justin would kill me!"

 ET has reached out to the pair's reps for comment.
-Back in July, reports stated that the actress gave birth to her second child, a baby boy, with the "Like I Love You" singer.
+Back in July, Brian McKnight confirmed the actress gave birth to her second child, a baby boy, with the "Like I Love You" singer.

 Timberlake, 39, and Biel, 38, are already parents to 5-year-old son Silas.
 The two have stayed out of the public eye for the past months, and have yet to share the news on their social media.